Remote Applications in Challenging Environments: Hosting autonomous vehicle testing

-Connected and Autonomous Vehicles (CAV) are expected to provide huge social, industrial and economic benefits to the world.
-These innovative vehicles offer the potential to expand our industrial base, increase productivity, improve safety, decrease congestion and free up space usually devoted to vehicles in urban areas.
-Autonomous vehicles may also change where people live and work and will affect the design of transport systems, our homes, towns and cities.

-With such a far-reaching new technology it is essential to establish comprehensive test facilities that allow interested stakeholders to explore the technical, commercial, ethical, legal and social issues.
-RACE has access to 10 kilometres of roads, junctions, roundabouts traffic lights and pedestrian crossings within the secure Culham site.
+With such a new technology it is essential to establish test facilities that allow interested stakeholders to explore the technical, commercial, ethical, legal and social issues.
+RACE has access to 10 kilometres of roads, junctions, roundabouts, traffic lights and pedestrian crossings within the secure Culham site.

 In partnership with Millbrook (part of Spectris Plc) RACE has won funding from the Centre for Connected and Autonomous Vehicles to host part of the UK's CAV Testbed.
 Four locations will be promoted globally by Meridian and used to explore all issues regarding the deployment of autonomous vehicles including mobility as a service.

 RACE is also part of the DRIVEN consortium which is developing a fleet of six vehicles which will drive autonomously (with an onboard safety driver) from Oxford to London in 2019.
 Oxbotica, the autonomous vehicle spin out from Oxford University, has been using the roads around RACE for more than 12 months and has accumulated more than 5000 km of Level 4 autonomous vehicle driving.

 Additional investment has been secured to develop a ‘CAV Pit Lane’ for use by developers.
 RACE will become a hub for autonomous vehicle testing working with vehicle manufacturers, software companies, insurers, regulators, councils, service providers and the public.

 RACE TEST - Testing, Evaluating, Standardising and Training

 The comprehensive suite of standard test methods enables independent evaluation of robotic capabilities with quantifiable results.
 Standards have been developed to measure remote systems’ mobility, sensors, energy consumption, communications, dexterity, durability, reliability, logistics, safety, autonomy, and operator proficiency.

 These methods will help robotics developers evaluate performance against user needs, help guide purchasing and deployment decisions, and provide focused training for operators.

-This facility is unique in the UK providing robotic developers with an internationally recognised benchmarking system.

 RACE TEST is a neutral test facility that is independent from manufacturers, enabling an open comparison of system performance.